 Beginning August 16, 2021, only unvaccinated persons on site must adhere to public health precautions regarding social distancing (See Reopening Plan, pp. 4-6).
 Until otherwise provided, a six-foot social distancing requirement will be enforced in all areas for unvaccinated individuals.
-Social distancing markers will be utilized in areas where individuals commonly congregate or form lines, as well as to indicate bi-directional foot traffic lanes where appropriate.
 Should the University adopt further relaxed social distancing standards, the College will amend its practice in accord with the University.

-The College will continue to require that all persons on site must adhere to public health precautions regarding hygiene (See Reopening Plan, pp. 7-10).
-Appropriate face masks will be required for all individuals while inside CUNY buildings and outside if physical distancing cannot be maintained.
-The only exceptions are:
+The College will continue to require that all persons on site must adhere to public health precautions regarding hygiene, except as otherwise provided herein (See Reopening Plan, pp. 7-10).

 Shared food and beverages (e.g., “buffet-style” meals) continue to be prohibited.
 (See Reopening Plan, p.
 16)

 Hand hygiene stations will be provided throughout the College, and maintained with soap, warm water, and paper towels.
 (See Reopening Plan, p.
 12)